Delayed sleep phase disorder

 Sleep hygiene refers to your lifestyle routines and bedtime environment that make it easier or harder to get better quality sleep.
 Changes you can make to improve your sleep hygiene include:

-• Avoiding TV, computer screens and mobile phones for an hour or two before bed, as the artificial blue light interferes with your natural cues to sleep.
+• Avoiding TV, computer screens and mobile phones for an hour or two before bed, as the artificial blue light suppresses the production of melatonin and interferes with your natural cues to sleep.

-• Not using your bed as a place for work or catching up on social media.
+• Using your bed as the place to sleep and not for work or catching up on social media.

-• Making sure your bedroom is cool, dimly lit or dark and as quiet and comfortable for sleep as possible.
+• Making sure your bedroom is cool, dark and as quiet and comfortable for sleep as possible.

-• Going to bed at the same time every night – it's important that you keep your bedtime and wake up time as constant as possible.
-Try not to have a big difference between your schedule on weekdays and weekends (no more than 2 hours).
+• If you have successfully treated your DSPD, going to bed at the same time every night.
+It's important that you keep your bedtime and wake up time as constant as possible.
+Try not to have a big difference between your schedule on weekdays and weekends (no more than 2 hours) as this will further disrupt your circadian rhythm each time.

 • Creating your own bedtime ritual (eg, if you worry about things to do tomorrow, to write them down, making a hot, milky drink or taking a warm bath) and starting your ritual at the same time each night.